Click here to read the latest coronavirus (COVID-19) travel alert for Ethiopia.

 Hear more from the author, plus learn about Ethiopia's rare wildlife, its history, and what makes it such an unusual African destination.

 The Ethiopian Plateau is a region of Africa unlike any other, home to golden-maned monkeys, Ethiopian wolves, and ancient, frescoed churches carved from rock.

-Just how safe is Ethiopia for women traveling alone?
-We asked Alicia Erickson to share eight of her best tips.
+Is Ethiopia safe for women traveling alone?
+We asked Alicia Erickson to share eight travel safety tips.